Post three of three, in section For Teachers

 About This Guide

 Spiritual psychosis is a matter that is very close to my heart.
 Psychosis in general is one of the most feared and misunderstood aspects of experience.
-It can be one of the darkest and most destructive things that can be experienced and in its very nature, it is innately mysterious.
+It can be one of the darkest and most destructive things that can be experienced, and in its very nature, it is innately mysterious.

-Psychosis is in part a process of sense-making, where you have let go of your old way of looking, new information is coming into your being and you are parsing world-views and ideas in non-logical ways.
-One aspect of psychosis is letting go of a more logical way of making sense of the world and embracing a more associative or diffused meaning-making structure.
+On the flip side of this, an aspect of spiritual development can include opening to something deeper or broader than your current paradigm.
+There can be a process of sense-making, where you have let go of your old way of looking, new information is coming into your being, and you are parsing worldviews and ideas in non-logical ways.
+This can include letting go of a more logical way of making sense of the world and embracing a more associative or diffused meaning-making structure.

 One of the things that supports positive outcomes is having a healthy model and practice for relating to the imaginal realm.
-This allows people to be in touch with deeper meaning and sense-making, without getting lost in it or it becoming psychosis.
+This allows people to be in touch with deeper meaning and sense-making without getting lost in it or it becoming psychosis.

 I am currently writing a book about the imaginal realm that will describe the benefits of being in touch with this aspect of experience and include the practicalities of how to do this safely.

-In the meantime I wanted to capture how to relate to these things when they have arisen more spontaneously or in an unsupported, unsafe or chaotic container, leading to spiritual psychosis.
+In the meantime, I wanted to capture how to relate to these things when they have arisen more spontaneously or in an unsupported, unsafe, or chaotic container, leading to spiritual psychosis.

-These experiences can be triggered by a wide range of things: large doses of psychedelics, intense meditation practice, high sensitivity and openness, severe stress, overwhelming trauma or entirely spontaneously.
+These experiences can be triggered by a wide range of things: large doses of psychedelics, intense meditation practice, high sensitivity and openness, severe stress, overwhelming trauma, or entirely spontaneously.

-When I say spiritual psychosis I am talking specifically about:
+When I say spiritual psychosis, I am talking specifically about:

 - being in unstable altered perceptual realities